How to Write Instagram Captions: Using Words in a Visual World

 This theme of united authenticity makes Instagram a powerful marketing tool.
 Brands that learn to present themselves in a personable, intimate way have seen an exponential growth in followers and interaction.
 Smart fashion retailers learn to take advantage of this free advertising platform, using it to build their brand and connect with customers.
 By posting photos that promote a brand image, rather than sell a product, a retailer can create a compelling Instagram account that encourages followers to connect with them on an emotional level.

-We’ve addressed the importance of Instagram marketing on the blog before, discussing how to capture and share the perfect moments, now it’s time to talk about social media copywriting and captioning your images.
+We’ve addressed the importance of Instagram marketing on the blog before, discussing how to capture and share the perfect moments, now it’s time to talk about social media fashion copywriting and captioning your images.

 You’ve heard that a picture’s worth a thousand words, but add the right caption and your post is gold.
 After the visual captures consumers’ attention, captions can be used to sell products, promote the brand image, and engage followers.
 Without words, your photo is no more than an attention grab.